THE INDEPENDENT VOICE OF THE VISUAL ARTS

 Neoliberalism’s dictum that “there is no alternative”—so richly evident in our politics as much as it is in the art world—has driven both into a rigid kind of stasis where mobility is not possible.
 Essentially, art world institutional adherence to neoliberal-based market systems has “frozen” the art world in time.
 Since the mid-1980s, the art market has continually increased the asset values of the same group of high commodity-valued artists.
 Damien Hirst and Jeff Koons are typical examples.
 They have been chosen as the “market winners” by those who stand to profit most by such choices, which is why their increasing asset value is preserved and sustained by the same high commodity value dealers and their high commodity value-purchasing ultra-wealthy clients.
 In similar fashion, the billionaires and corporations of today—America’s 1% oligarchy—have “rigged” the economic system to always serve the same expediency of neoliberal market purposes for those at the top of the economic ladder, guaranteeing either no mobility or downward mobility for the middle and lower classes.

-Neoliberalism also reformulates modernist abstraction as “decorative” market-ready design, as is so evident in the vast quantities of “Zombie Formalism” or “crapstraction” on view.
-There is no need to work through the subjective or spiritual struggles with abstraction that Kandinsky, Mondrian, Rothko, or Barnett Newman went through in the search for meaningful new forms.
-One need only appropriate their signature styles to sell pleasing designs that hang in corporate halls and on apartment walls.
+Neoliberalism also reformulates modernist abstraction as “decorative” market-ready design, evident in the vast quantities of “Zombie Formalism” or “crapstraction” on view.
+There is no need to work through the subjective or spiritual struggles with abstraction the way Kandinsky, Mondrian, Rothko, or Barnett Newman did in the search for meaningful new forms.
+One need only appropriate their signature styles to sell pleasing designs for hanging in corporate halls and on apartment walls.

 A critical component of the neoliberal ideological formula is to promote art that conforms to mass entertainment and spectacle—a perfect fit for a model based on the atomization of its audience and the commercial market supremacy of its values.
 This is why sensationalism and novelty are rigorously applied as formulas for generating a mill of new markets and sales for over 40 years now.
 Like the never-ending stream of commerce in fashion, art depends on quickly cycling through endless modes of novelty and entertainment to keep its market engine going, swapping what was formerly a culture-engaged audience for a mass-based one.